scrapinghub/sample-projects/scrapy_price_monitor/README.md

 ## Supporting Further Retailers

 To add a retailer, just create a spider to handle the product pages from it.
-To include a spider for samsclub.com, you could run:
+To include a spider for fake-website.com, you could run:

-    $ scrapy genspider samsclub.com samsclub.com
+    $ scrapy genspider fake-website.com fake-website.com

-And then, open the spider and add the extraction rules:

-    $ scrapy edit samsclub.com
+And then you can open the newly created `fake_website_com.py` file in your IDE to edit the file.

-Have a look at the current spiders and implement the new ones using the same structure, subclassing `BaseSpider` instead of `scrapy.Spider`.
+Have a look at the sample books.toscrape.com spider and implement the new ones using the same structure, subclassing `BaseSpider` instead of `scrapy.Spider`.
 This way, your spiders will automatically read the URLs list from `resources/urls.json`.

 ## Customizing the Price Monitor

-The price monitor sends an email using Amazon SES service, so to run it you have to set both `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` variables in `price_monitor/settings.py`.
-If you want to use another email service, you have to rewrite the `send_email_alert` function in `price_monitor/bin/monitor.py`.
+The price monitor script uses an `send_alert` function in the `price_monitor/bin/alert.py` file to send an alert.
+The current sample sends an email using Amazon SES service, so to run it you  have to set both `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` variables in the file, along with details for the email sender and intended recipient.
+If you want to use another email service or another form of alert altogether, you can rewrite this file and include an equivalent `send_alert` function.

 The price monitor can be further customized via parameters to the `price_monitor/bin/monitor.py` script.
 We will dig on those parameters